asfoury/projmag/summaries/sprint11.md

 problem with how to store properly the server key

 ## Luke
+This week I spent about 1 hours finishing up the testing of my PR from last week (editing existing projects).
+Arnaud helped me very much with this.
+I then spent a lot of time reviewing various PRs as well as working on adding a map to the application.
+I am in the process of adding a map to the project creation and project information activities.
+When starting though, I spent a lot of time watching videos and reading documentation about how to do this.
+I had a problem with the google cloud API key but was able to fix this relatively quickly.
+I am overall quite happy with my work this week, and feel that each task took a reasonable amount of time.
+I spent an overall 10 hours on the project this week.

 ## Arnaud
 This week I added two activities, one that display a cv and the other one for a profile.